 This chart presents a view of the total size available at best limits, in each of the individual order books.
 It is useful to monitor absolute levels of “aggressiveness” from market participants, and patterns in the overall migration, if any, from one venue to the next.

-Intraday mean price and time between transactions, by venue
+- intraday mean price difference and mean time between subsequent transactions:

 Those two charts present an introduction to order book velocity.
 Each venue has its core client base, and those may have very different trading habits.
 Those habits are also constrained by venue-specific factors such as commissions, API throughput, matching engine performance, etc. Investors may gain valuable insights by qualifying each venue’s reactiveness and specific velocity.